Fair Clustering with Minimum Representation Constraints: Introduction

-Arguably the most popular algorithms for clustering is Lloyd's algorithm for $k$-means clustering \citep{jain1999data}, and the associated alternating minimization approach for $k$-medians \citep{park2009simple}.
+Arguably the most popular algorithms for clustering is Lloyd's algorithm for $k$-means clustering \citep{lloyd1982least}, and the associated alternating minimization approach for $k$-medians \citep{park2009simple}.
 These iterative algorithms alternate between fixing cluster centers and assigning each point to the closest cluster center.
 Both algorithms are guaranteed to return a locally optimal solution (i.e., no perturbation of the cluster centers around the solution leads to a better clustering cost).
 However, using these algorithms can lead to clusters that violate MR-fairness.
-As an example, consider the Adult dataset which contains census data for 48842 individuals in 1994 \citep{dua2017uci}.
-Suppose we wanted to cluster these individuals into groups that represent different stakeholder groups for a local committee and geographic contiguity was not a concern.
-A natural fairness criteria in this setting would be to ensure that there are a sufficient number of groups where minority groups (i.e., non-white in this dataset) have majority voting power.
-Despite the fact that only approximately 85\% of the dataset is white, every cluster produced by Lloyd's algorithm is dominated by white members even when the number of clusters is as high as twenty.
-This highlights the need for a new approach to address fair minority representation.

-In this paper we introduce a modified version of Lloyd's algorithm for $k$-means and $k$-medians that ensures minimum representation fairness, henceforth referred to as MINIimum REpresentation fair Lloyd's algorithm (MiniReL for short).
+In this paper we introduce a modified version of Lloyd's algorithm for $k$-means and $k$-medians that ensures minimum representation fairness, henceforth referred to as MINImum REpresentation fair Lloyd's algorithm (MiniReL for short).
 The key modification behind our approach is to replace the original greedy assignment step with a new optimization problem that finds the minimum cost assignment while ensuring fairness.
 In contrast to the standard clustering setting, we show that finding a minimum cost clustering that respects MR-fairness is NP-Hard even when the cluster centers are already fixed.
 We show that this optimization problem can be solved via integer programming (IP) in practice and introduce a number of computational approaches to improve the run-time.
 We empirically show that our approach is able to construct fair clusters which have nearly the same clustering cost as those produced by Lloyd's algorithm.